 Now: Design Manager of Custom Made and Editorial, Alex Perry

-When did you decide that fashion was the career for you?
+When did you decide that fashion was the career

 I’ve always loved being creative.
 At an early age, I always wanted to paint and draw.
 I clearly remember my first textiles class in Year 7 at Sacred Heart College with Mrs Watt.
 We made a library bag using hand appliqué techniques.
 It was from that moment I knew fashion was my thing.
 I was blessed to have such talented, passionate teachers at Sacred Heart College.
 Mrs Pelletier was my fashion teacher from Year 9.
 She was an amazing mentor who really helped me develop my skill and passion for the art of fashion.